bitnami/bitnami-ui/README.md

   href="//d1d5nb8vlsbujg.cloudfront.net/bitnami-ui/{VERSION}/bitnami.ui.components.min.css">
 ```

+This library doesn't include the required font families.
+You will need to add it to your project.
+You have all the information at [Typography](/category/Foundations/Variables/index.html#Typography).

 To upload the assets to CloudFront, we use `gulp-s3-upload`.
-This library allows us to publish the assets from a gulp task.
-You may notice we don't have any AWS credentials in the repository and we don't read any variable in `gulpfile.js`.
-Deployments are executed from Jenkins and it injects the location of the credentials file in `AWS_SHARED_CREDENTIALS_FILE` environment variable.
+This library allows us to publish the
+assets from a gulp task.
+You may notice we don't have any AWS credentials in the repository and we
+don't read any variable in `gulpfile.js`.
+Deployments are executed from Jenkins and it injects the
+location of the credentials file in `AWS_SHARED_CREDENTIALS_FILE` environment variable.

 This environment variable is read by the `aws-sdk` automatically, so we don't need to define
 anything.